Jackdaw

 Appearance

-The jackdaw is the smallest member of the Corvid family, and the eastern jackdaw may or may not be slightly smaller yet than the western one.
+The jackdaw is the smallest member of the Corvid family, and the eastern jackdaw is slightly larger than the western one.
 They measure about 13 inches in height and around 8 ounces in weight.
-This is about the same weight as a typical drinking glass.

 The grey nape of the neck and the white iris identify this Jackdaw as a member of the Eurasian species.